the1an1722/backend_Project/README.md

 ### Project Overview

-Stack is a classic stack data structure example written in Java.
+Stack is a classic Exercises.stack data structure example written in Java.
 It allows users to perform the following operations:

-- Push elements onto the stack
+- Push elements onto the Exercises.stack
-- Pop elements from the stack
+- Pop elements from the Exercises.stack
-- View the current stack content
+- View the current Exercises.stack content

 ### How to Use

 1. Run the `InteractiveStack` class's `main` method.

 2. Follow the prompts and input one of the following commands:
-   - Enter an element to push onto the stack.
+   - Enter an element to push onto the Exercises.stack.
-   - Enter "remove" to pop an element from the stack.
+   - Enter "remove" to pop an element from the Exercises.stack.
    - Enter "exit" to exit the program.

-3. The program will display the current stack content after each operation.
+3. The program will display the current Exercises.stack content after each operation.

 4. When exiting the program, it will display "Program has exited."